Myanmar led world in landmine victims in 2023: monitor

 Myanmar’s military has been repeatedly accused of atrocities and war crimes during decades of internal conflict.

-More than three million people have been displaced in Myanmar by the post-coup conflict, according to the UN.
+More than three million people have been displaced in Myanmar by the post-coup conflict, according to the United Nations.

-All sides in the fighting were using landmines “indiscriminately,” the United Nations Children’s Fund said in April.
+All sides in the fighting were using landmines “indiscriminately,” the UN children’s agency said in April.

 Rebel groups have told AFP they also lay mines in some areas under their control.

-The ICBL said at least 5,757 people had been casualties of landmines and explosive remnants of war across the world in 2023.
+The ICBL said at least 5,757 people had been casualties of landmines and explosive remnants of war across the world last year, 1,983 of whom were killed.

 Civilians made up 84 percent of all recorded casualties, it said.